-Of course, more powerful performance will often bring greater heat.
-Today someone has disassembled this gaming laptop, and you can see the heat pipe arranged dense.
+Of course, more powerful performance will often bring the greater heat.
+Today someone has disassembled this gaming laptop, and you can see the heat pipe arranged densely.
 Although this layout ensures heat dissipation, it brings trouble to the replacement of memory.
 Fortunately, the laptop is equipped with a 16GB large memory to meet the game needs should be no problem.

 The laptop has two RAM slots and comes with a 16GB DDR4 RAM, if necessary, you can add another 166GB RAM to the spare RAM slot.

 But the RAM slot was covered by the heat sink, and if you want to replace the RAM, you may need to remove the heat sink first.